 If sound quality is most important, you'll want to check out the Audio-Technica ATH-M50xBT2 Wireless.
 These headphones don't have an ANC system like the Anker Soundcore Space Q45 Wireless, but you may not need this feature, especially if you plan to listen to your music in a quieter environment.
 They're the wireless variant of the popular wired studio headphones, the Audio-Technica ATH-M50x, but with the added benefits of playback controls and a built-in mic.

-If you don't want to break the bank on a pair of audiophile headphones, consider the Philips Fidelio X2HR.
+If you don't want to break the bank on a pair of audiophile headphones, consider the Sennheiser HD 560S.
 These headphones have an open-back design, which helps them create an open, spacious, and natural passive soundstage, making for a more immersive audio experience.
-Although they lack a bit of low bass due to this design, these well-built over-ears have a very neutral sound profile, so vocals and lead instruments accurately reproduce.
-Once you achieve a good fit, you'll also receive consistent audio delivery.
+Although they lack a bit of low-bass due to this design, these well-built over-ears have a balanced sound profile, so vocals and lead instruments accurately reproduce.
+Once you achieve a good fit, you'll receive consistent audio delivery, too.

-The headphones are comfortable for most people, with an automatically adjusting headband and large, well-padded ear cups.
+The headphones are comfortable for most people and have a lightweight design with well-padded ear cups.
 However, their open-back design makes them less versatile than closed-back wired headphones like the Beyerdynamic DT 770 PRO since, by design, they leak noise and let in ambient sound.
 Closed-backs like the Beyerdynamic are worth considering instead if you want headphones to use in a shared space.
 Their soundstage doesn't seem as spacious, and sound seems to come from inside your head, but they leak much less audio and reduce some ambient sound.
-However, they come in 250 ohm and 32 ohm variants.
+However, they come in 250-ohm, 80-ohm, and 32-ohm variants.
 The 250-ohm headphones require an amp to properly power, which is an added expense if you don't already have one.

 The best wireless headphones under $200 with an on-ear design are the JBL Live 670NC Wireless, which offer a lot of boom for your bucks.
 If you like the smaller size of on-ears, these have decently comfortable padding and a not-too-tight clamping force.
-However, their hinges and yokes can be stiff.
 Their button controls have a distinctive feel to differentiate them, so you won't accidentally misfire a command.
 While their noise cancelling isn't the best, it still tempers sounds like traffic din.
 The battery is advertised to last 65 hours, and in testing, they lasted a staggering 88 hours, so you won't get caught without audio.
 In addition, you get multi-device pairing.

-If you're a fan of very bassy and bright music, you're in luck because these deliver an intense amount of low-end thump and boom with a bright high-end, although the mids are narrowly scooped, producing a very excited sound.
+If you're a fan of very bassy and bright music, you're in luck because these deliver an intense amount of low-end thump and boom with a bright high-end, although the mids are narrowly scooped, producing an excited sound.
 If that's not your preferred tuning, you can use the companion app's EQ to adjust to your tastes.
-If you're unsure about their very excited sound profile, the JBL Live 460NC Wireless are a good alternative.
-These boast a more neutral frequency response, EQ, and similar ANC performance, but their padding is a bit less plush, and they have a notably shorter battery life of about 30 hours.
+If you're unsure about their excited sound profile and want something more balanced without requiring any tuning, the JBL Live 460NC Wireless are a good option.
+They boast a more neutral frequency response, EQ, and similar ANC performance, but their padding is a bit less plush, and they have a notably shorter battery life of about 30 hours.

 You have plenty of options if you're looking for great casual-use earbuds for under $200.
 Earbuds are usually cheaper than over-ears, so the $200 price point offers many choices.
-The best we've tested are the Jabra Elite 10 True Wireless.
-They offer a comfortable fit and a fairly neutral default sound profile that, while not as thumpy and rumbly as more powerful over-ear headphones, is still well-suited for bass-heavy genres like EDM and hip-hop.
-Vocals and lead instruments sound clear and detailed.
-A peak in the mid-treble can make sibilants sound piercing, but you can adjust the sound with the companion app's graphic EQ and presets.
+The best we've tested are the Jabra Elite 8 Active Gen 2 True Wireless.
+They offer a comfortable fit and a fairly balanced default sound profile that, while not as thumpy and rumbly as more powerful over-ear headphones, is still well-suited for a variety of genres.
+You can also easily adjust the sound to taste with the companion app's graphic EQ and presets.

 If you want more variety, our list of the best wireless Bluetooth earbuds includes many buds for less than $200.